devisis/rock-paper-scissors-lizard-spock/readme/README.md

 ### Responsiveness

 Using the developer tools on Google Chrome I tested my website's dimentions on iPhone 5/SE, iPhone X, iPad and the Pixel 2 on both landscape and portrait modes.

+On the iPhone 5/SE the site was not correctly scaled as seen [here](/workspace/rock-paper-scissors-lizard-spock/documentation/testing/responsiveness-error.png).
+I noted and fixed this issue by changing the css.
+The result can be seen [here](/workspace/rock-paper-scissors-lizard-spock/documentation/testing/responsiveness-fix.png).

 ### Testing User Stories